blackstork-io/fabric/docs/tutorial.md

 ## Content providers

 Fabric seamlessly integrates with external APIs for content generation.
-An excellent example is the utilization of the OpenAI API to dynamically generate text through prompts.
+An excellent example is the use of the OpenAI API to dynamically generate text through prompts.

 In scenarios where providing the exact text or a template string for the content block proves challenging or impossible, leveraging generative AI for summarization becomes invaluable.
 This enables users to dynamically create context-aware text.

-In this tutorial, we will utilize the [`openai_text`]({{< ref "plugins/openai/content-providers/openai_text" >}}) content provider, allowing us to generate text with the OpenAI Language Model (LLM).
+In this tutorial, we will use the [`openai_text`]({{< ref "plugins/openai/content-providers/openai_text" >}}) content provider to generate text with the OpenAI Large Language Model (LLM).

 ### Installation